husamettinarabaci/rustExam/en/questions/section-62/question-617.md

 ## 📘 Section: Procedural Macros and Code Generation
-### 🔹 Category: Writing a REPL loop for interacting with a mini DSL
+### 🔹 Category: Debugging Macros
-#### ❓ Question 617: Writing a REPL loop for interacting with a mini DSL
+#### ❓ Question 617: Debugging procedural macros with expanded output

-Write a REPL (Read-Eval-Print Loop) for a simple mini DSL as follows:
+Write a Rust procedural macro that helps with debugging by showing the expanded output:

-- Create a loop that reads DSL expressions from the user.
+- Create a procedural macro that prints or logs the generated code during macro expansion.
-- Parse and evaluate each expression.
+- Explain how to inspect macro expansion output in Rust projects.
-- Print the result to the screen.
+- Show an example of using the macro and viewing its expanded code.

-🔧 **Task:** Write a basic REPL loop for a mini DSL.
+🔧 **Task:** Implement a procedural macro that aids debugging by exposing the generated code to the developer.